ovh/docs/pages/platform/ai-training/33_TUTO_debug_job/guide.en-au.md

 ### Debug interactively

-If above doesnt help you solving your issue, it may help running your job a bit more interactively.
+If the answers above don't help you solving your issue, it may help running your job a bit more interactively.

 To skip any "autostart" of your image, you may use a bash with infinite sleep and connect to this by SSH.